PeterDHabermehl/cfwMicroIDE/README.md

 ![Motor control](ddoc/screenshots/startIDE03.png)

-Although it is pysically possible to connect more than one interface, startIDE will only address the first IF found.
+Although it is pysically possible to connect more than one interface of the same type, startIDE will only address the first IF found.

-When run on ft TXT controller, it is possible to use TXT and a connected Robo family device in parallel.
+When run on ft TXT controller, it is possible to use TXT and a connected Robo family device and a ftDuino*) in parallel.
+Running startIDE on the TX-Pi allows for having Robo family device and ftDuino connected in parallel.

 A german user guide (Handbuch) is available: [ddoc/Manual_150_de.pdf](ddoc/Manual_150_de.pdf)

 See [ddoc/ReferenceSheet](ddoc/ReferenceSheet.pdf) for a list of functions implemented.

+*) to use the ftDuino as an I/O module, it must be flashed with the ftduino_direct sketch, available [here](https://github.com/PeterDHabermehl/ftduino_direct) or directly within the flash app [ftDuinIO](https://github.com/PeterDHabermehl/ftDuinIO)